-The Board of Directors of St Maria Goretti Catholic Academy is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
-Accordingly, outside the normal admission round the Board of Directors is empowered to give absolute priority to a child where admission is requested under any locally agreed protocol.
+The Board of Directors of St Maria Goretti is committed to taking its fair share of children who are vulnerable and/or hard to place, as set out in locally agreed protocols.
+Accordingly, outside the normal admission round the Board of Directors is empowered to give absolute priority to a child where admission is requested under the locally agreed protocol.
 The Board of Directors has this power, even when admitting the child would mean exceeding the published admission number subject to the infant class size exceptions.

-Applications other than the normal intake to reception class (in-year applications)
+Applications other than the normal intake

 An application can be made for a place for a child at any time outside the normal admission round and the child will be admitted where there are places available.
-Applications should be made to the school by contacting St Maria Goretti Catholic Academy and all families approaching the school will be given an application form.
+Applications should be made to the school by contacting the school office on 01782 234737 or by email, office@stmgca.org.uk, and all families approaching the school will be given an application form.
 Where there are places available but more applications than places, the published oversubscription criteria, as set out for the normal round of admissions, will be applied.